Darkness of the Womb

 So we continue to breathe until we hit the point where we’re convinced we can’t make it any further; the point where our minds and bodies seemingly tell us “no”; the point of transition.
 As any midwife, obstetrician, labor and delivery nurse, doula, or mother will tell you, this is when you let go.
 Transition is the point in birth where we physically, cognitively, emotionally and spiritually release.
 Anything that we are holding onto leaves the body, creating space and energy to breathe new life.
 It is here where we stop trying to control our minds and bodies, where we surrender to the natural course of the universe, where we push because that is all there is left to do.
 And in that moment, we emerge into the light.

 Perhaps this is one of the more challenging lessons the body has to teach the mind and spirit: that darkness is a gift; that we are capable of growing in our discomfort; that we can endure pain and suffering through breath, through acceptance, through love.
-So remember, that when we arrived at the place in our spiritual journey where we think we can no longer endure, all we need to do is trust our body’s urge to bear down and we’ll breathe anew.
+So when you arrive next at that place in your spiritual journey where you think you can no longer endure, remember to trust your body’s urge to bear down and you’ll breathe anew.